You know that fresh out of the salon feeling? There’s nothing quite like leaving your strands in the trusted hands of a professional.

 Part blow dryer and part round brush, this styling tool gives you an instant blowout – no hairstyling chops required.
 The only drawback?
 It can take a while to get through your entire head of hair.
 But the investment is well worth it, because this brush styles, volumizes, and dries your hair all in one.

 The curling wand is one of the most ubiquitous styling tools.
-But just like with blow dryers, the number of different options on the market can be overwhelming.
+But just like with blow dryers, the amount of different options on the market can be overwhelming.
 So if you’re looking to replace your basic curling iron with an upgraded version, read on.

 There are three factors to consider when choosing a curling wand: hair length, hair texture, and desired curl size.
-These will determine which material and size of curling wand are best for you.
+These will determine which material and size of curling wand is best for you.
 As a rule of thumb, ceramic works best for thin hair and titanium works best for thicker hair.
 Is your hair extra thick and frizzy?
 You may want to try a tourmaline curling wand.
 This material works by emitting negative ions, which help keep hair smooth and shiny.